Navigating the RFP: Key Actions During and After a Payroll RFP

 Part 1 – General terms and conditions to the invited vendors – this could be prepared by the company’s procurement or legal teams to explain the governance structure, processes and timeline of the entire program.

-Part 2 – Key assessment areas: General payroll attributes - payroll team to list down information e.g. The number of countries, entities, pay element; category of employees; salary currencies; payroll cut-off date; pay day etc. System specifications, data change log and its format – HRIS or technical team to prepare this part by providing the specifications and sample of data or log.
+Part 2 – General payroll attributes: payroll team to list down information e.g. the number of countries, entities, pay element; category of employees; salary currencies; payroll cut-off date; pay day etc. For organizations evaluating a multi-country payroll solution, documenting these attributes consistently across locations helps establish a comparable baseline for vendor assessment.
+System specifications, data change log and its format – HRIS or technical team to prepare this part by providing the specifications and sample of data or log, including any integration requirements for a cloud payroll software environment.

-Part 3 – Payroll system demo scenarios – payroll team to list down the exceptional scenarios of each location and entity for vendor to prepare the data and show the system capability from gross to net.
+Part 3 – Payroll system demo scenarios – Payroll team to list down the exceptional scenarios of each location and entity for vendor to prepare the data and show the system capability from gross to net.
+This approach allows organizations to assess how effectively global payroll software handles country-specific payroll requirements alongside standardized processes.

 Part 4 – Project timeline and fee quote – payroll, HRIS and other stakeholders to agree upon to provide expected timeline and priorities (pilot location and its subsequent locations) for vendor to present the proposed implementation methodology, timeline and fee quote.